zcash/zips/draft-ZIP-0226.rst

 In the case that the balance of all the action values related to a specific asset will be zero, there will be no value added to the vector.
 This way, the number of assets, nor their types will be revealed, except in the case that an asset is burnt.

 **Note:** Even if this mechanism allows having transparent ↔  shielded asset transfers in theory, the transparent protocol will not be changed with this ZIP to adapt to a multiple asset structure.
-This means that unless future consensus rules changes do allow it, unshielding will not be possible for custom assets.
+This means that unless future consensus rules changes do allow it, the unshielding is not not be possible for custom assets.

 ZSA Transaction Structure
 =========================